 Investment valuation and income recognition: Investments are reported at fair value, which is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value of common stocks is based on quoted market prices.
-The fair value of United States (U.S.) government securities, municipal, corporate and foreign bonds are based on quotes from broker-dealers are valued using interest rate curves and credit spreads applied to the terms of the debt instrument (maturity and coupon interest rate) and considering the counterparty rating.
+The fair value of U.S. government securities, municipal bonds, corporate bonds, and foreign bonds is determined using quotes from broker-dealers.
+These securities are valued by applying interest rate curves and credit spreads to the terms of the debt instrument (such as maturity and coupon interest rate), while also considering the counterparty's credit rating.
 Shares of registered investment companies (mutual funds) are reported at fair value based on the quoted price per share of the fund.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.
 Net investment income includes the Plan's gains and losses on investments bought and sold, as well as held during the year.